 Affiliate Marketing is based on revenue sharing…

-Hi, my name is Chuck Camroux and online affiliate marketing is what I have done for nearly a quarter of a century.
-I still do it because it’s fulfilling, fun, creative and makes money.
+Online affiliate marketing is something I have done for the past 20+ years.
+I still do it because it’s fulfilling, fun, creative and makes some money.

 I also teach affiliate Marketing to people who want to get in on the action.
 Affiliate marketing is the process of earning a commission by promoting someone else’s products.
 You find a product you like, promote it to others and earn a commission for each sale that you make.